toddsundsted/ktistec/README.md

 ## Features

-Ktistec is intended for writing.
+Ktistec is intended for writing and scripting.

 ### Text and images